-Power outage cuts off electricity to south Farmington
+Power outage cuts off electricity to Farmington

 FARMINGTON – A power outage cut off electricity to most of south Farmington for about 35 minutes this morning disabling traffic lights and leaving businesses momentarily dark.